bmedicke/REED/readme.md

 This is not visible to the process itself.

 After setting up the VAS the interpreter is mapped into the newly created userspace.<br>
-The interpreter's job is it perform the required relocations and start our program (by jumping to its entry point).
+The interpreter's job is it to perform the required relocations and start our program (by jumping to its entry point).

 ## memory layout